robinmetral/website/pages/notes/retribution.md

 Sun rising behind the castle hill

-Hundreds (thousands?) of swallows hunting above the waters
+Hundreds (thousands?) of swallows flying above the waters

-Wouldn't want to be a mosquito
+Hunting